apify/apify-docs/docs/crawling_basics/first_crawl.md

         console.log(pageTitle);
     } catch (error) {
-        // In the catch block we only print
+        // In the catch block, we handle errors.
+        // This time, we will just print
         // the error message and the url. console.error(error.message, url);
     }